 - Becoming an Arts & Museums Intern.

-- Joining OCS for a career exploration Site Visit.
+- Joining the Mignone Center for Career Success for a career exploration Site Visit.

-- Connecting with an alumni mentor with our Firsthand Advisers Platform.
+- Connecting with an alumni mentor with our Firsthand Advisors Platform.

 Winterbreak can also be a nice time to plan ahead for your summer or post-grad job search.